CSCfi/csc-user-guide/GETTING_STARTED.md

 <details>
-<summary>Option 2, GUI: Graphical interface with GitHub Desktop (click to expand)</summary>
+<summary>Option B &ndash; GUI: Graphical interface with GitHub Desktop (click to expand)</summary>

 #### GitHub Desktop

 >Note that, even though you want to use GitHub Desktop, it might prove beneficial to also have an installation of Git at hand (on Windows, that would be _Git for Windows_, introduced above).
 That way you can use the Git integration in VS Code and, when you ask for help and get offered a solution as an elaborate Git command, you have something to run it with.
 The section is quite long, but you only need to [install Git for Windows](#installation-2) and _maybe_ [set your email/username](#associating-your-commits-with-your-github-account).
 You can skip everything else. **It's certainly fine to proceed with GitHub Desktop only.
-You can always install Git later if you really need it.**
+You can always install Git later if you really need it, but just so you know: GitHub recommends using the included version of Git only through the GitHub Desktop application.**

 ##### Installation